Risk-led access planning

 Overview

-Our service begins with a risk assessment covering nest location, height, access, traffic exposure, and whether relocation may be appropriate.
+Our service plans around nest location, height, access, traffic exposure, and whether relocation may be appropriate.
 Where bees can be responsibly relocated, we aim to support that option.
-Where aggressive wasp activity or unsafe access demands removal, technicians plan the job around safety, timing, and clear exclusion of nearby people.
+Where aggressive wasp activity or unsafe access demands removal, technicians coordinate the job around safety, timing, and clear exclusion of nearby people.
 We also advise how to reduce future nesting pressure in sheltered structural points.

 Treatment Process